-Parsley or Carrot Family
+Plants of the Parsley or Carrot Family

-(also known as the Umbel Family: Umbelliferae)
+(Previously known as the Umbel Family: Umbelliferae)

 The Parsley Family includes some wonderful edible plants like the carrot and parsnip, plus more aromatic spices found in your spice cabinet, such as anise, celery, chervil, coriander, caraway, cumin, dill, fennel and of course, parsley.
 But unlike the Mustard or Mint families, the Parsleys are not all safe for picking and eating.
 In fact, the Parsley family is among the most important families of plants to learn, since it includes the deadliest plants in North America: poison hemlock and water hemlock.
 Note that the hemlock tree is totally unrelated.